t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 ---
 abbrev: IoT Security
-title: State of the Art and Challenges for the Internet of Things
+title: State of the Art and Challenges for the Internet of Things Security
 docname: draft-irtf-t2trg-iot-seccons
 cat: info
 stand_alone: true